exegeist/sep-mypy/README.md

 - Implemented through instrumentation an original coverage tool on 2 functions which originally had 0% coverage.
 - Created unit tests for each of the 2 functions, ensuring coverage over every branch and statement, while simultaneously testing the logic of each function further to ensure correctness, resulting in a 100% coverage over the 2 functions.
 - Completed the relevant sections in the report under the name Martin Oltmann.

+#### Luciano Monteiro (Luciman8484 on Github):
+- Ran an initial coverage test to identify untested functions
+- Created tests for all branches in each function
+- Added tests for each individual branch, ensuring coverage of every possible outcome
+- Compared newly implemented tests with the old coverage to assess improvements
+- Completed the relevant sections in the report under the name Luciano Monteiro.